 His guest explained how they must bait the right fish.
 Schopmeyer should prepare his mind to be calm, to be full of fond memories and happiness as the man performed his task.
 He must remind his wife why the earthly world is one of value.
 He must think of happier times.
 The sun, not the snow.
 The week before, not the week now.
 This task, to Schopmeyer, seemed more difficult than any.
 When he thought of happier times with her, he felt his hope crease and fold.
 “Think of a specific, very happy time as I go about my work”, asked the man.
 A light to illuminate scenery she might recognise, he thought.

 The two men walked down the corridor, lamp in hand.
 Schopmeyer’s footsteps echoed.
 They entered the academic’s morgue, and there, in the centre of the room, in an iron tub filled with ice, lay the body of a woman, clothed, as a still loved cadavre should be.
 Medical stitches from ear to sternum, blue lips and open, glassened eyes.
 Schopmeyer brushed her lifeless red hair out of her eyes, and lost his breath to holding back tears.
 “The task you ask of me is too much, my blood barely moves at this time” he petitioned.
-The Oriental smiled, this time as if a parent to a child.
+The stranger smiled, this time as if a parent to a child.
 “Think of times”, he asked.

 Schopmeyer imagined a ritual or operation, runes or incantations or equipment and paraphenalia being required.
 The man needed nothing.
 He stood and asked Schopmeyer to put out the lamp, which he then did.
-The Oriental closed his eyes and put his hand over the corpse’s frozen eyes.
+The stranger closed his eyes and put his hand over the corpse’s frozen eyes.
 He put his other hand over Schopmeyer’s eyes, pressing his glasses into his skin.

 “Now, her name and the thoughts”, he asked.